EEO-1 Reporting

 • Establishment Review

-• Review company’s establishment structure and provide guidance to you about appropriate grouping of employees considering Federal Tax ID (FEIN) numbers, subsidiaries or other legal entities, foreign ownership, remote employees and employees who work at client worksites.
+• Review company’s reporting structure and provide guidance to you about appropriate grouping of employees considering Federal Tax ID (FEIN) numbers, subsidiaries or other legal entities, foreign ownership, remote employees and employees who work at client worksites.

-• Component-2/Compensation Report
+• Component 2/Compensation Report

 • The EEOC is currently evaluating whether to reinstitute an annual compensation report.
 This report may be like Component 2 which was officially discontinued in February 2020 by a federal court.
 Component 2 included elements from the Component 1 report such as race/ethnicity and gender by EEO-1 category, however, it also included a requirement to report aggregated compensation and hours-worked data.